equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 * security concerns (I'll talk about that in own section [here](https://github.com/equivalent/scrapbook2/blob/master/archive/blogs/2017-09-cloud-coding-security.md))
 * if you are a Vim person the Editor is not the best thing for you.
-You can lunch Vim in terminal session but in practice sometimes the key binding you use to in Vim may not work.
+You can launch Vim in terminal session but in practice sometimes the key binding you use to in Vim may not work.
 But I didn't try this recently.
 This may be fixed now days.

 ### SSH to VM approach

-Another way is just to lunch VM and SSH to the VM and do code editing via command line editor like [Vim](https://vim.sourceforge.io)
+Another way is just to launch VM and SSH to the VM and do code editing via command line editor like [Vim](https://vim.sourceforge.io)

 This is my favorit way of cloud coding.
 But this is because I've spent